contentauth/c2pa-python/docs/native-resources-management.md

 | Any other error | Taken, then the operation failed | `_teardown(free_handle=False)`: the native side already dropped the value, so nothing is freed here.
 Resource goes `CLOSED`, error typed from the native message. |
 | No error at all | Unknown | Guarded free, the caller's message is raised with `"Unknown error"` filled in.
 A reserved consume frees through `_teardown(free_handle=True)`, because `_release_handle()` treats a reserved resource as one it does not own. |

-This error and ownership triage relies on the native error still being readable (and correctly being the last error encountered) after the call returns.
-Reading an error copies the message out and frees the copy, but leaves the native slot set until the next error overwrites it.
+This triage relies on the native error still being readable, and being the last one encountered, after the call returns: reading an error copies the message out and frees the copy, but leaves the native slot set until the next error overwrites it.

-Three consume helpers share this triage; they differ only in what the FFI call returns on success:
+Three consume helpers share this triage.
+They differ only in what the FFI call returns on success:

 | Helper | Success return | Success action |
 | --- | --- | --- |